 The Rise: Creativity, the Gift of Failure, and the Search for Mastery

 By Sarah Lewis

-The gift of failure is a riddle.
+Book Overview: The gift of failure is a riddle.
 Like the number zero, it will always be both a void and the start of infinite possibility.
 The Rise—a soulful celebration of the determination and courage of the human spirit—makes the case that many of our greatest triumphs come from understanding the importance of this mystery.
-Continue reading
+Click here for more info!

 “To reach an audacious goal, we sometimes benefit from having it lie just beyond our grasp.” ~ Sarah Lewis, The Rise

 “Masters are not experts because they take a subject to its conceptual end.
 They are masters because they realize that there isn’t one.
 On utterly smooth ground, the path from aim to attainment is in the permanent future.” ~ Sarah Lewis, The Rise

 “The pursuit of mastery is an ever onward almost.” ~ Sarah Lewis, The Rise

 “Finding your creative genius is easy: do the work, finish something, get feedback, find ways to improve, show up again tomorrow.
 Repeat for ten years.
 Or twenty.
 Or thirty.” ~ James Clear, Blog

 “No single act will uncover more creative genius than forcing yourself to create consistently.
 Practicing your craft over and over is the only way to become decent at it.
 The person who sits around theorizing about what a best-selling book looks like will never write it.
 Meanwhile, the writer who shows up every day and puts their butt in the chair and their hands on the keyboard — they are learning how to do the work.” ~ James Clear, Blog